loning/the-phys/docs/psi-structum/book-1-collapse-ontology/part-03-tensor-algebra/chapter-041-collapse-path-categories.md

 # Chapter 041: Collapse Path Categories Between Tensors

-*Paths between tensors organize themselves into categories, revealing the deep categorical structure underlying all physical processes.
-Each morphism is a possible transition, each functor a symmetry of nature.*
+*Paths between tensors organize themselves into categories, revealing the categorical structure of collapse dynamics.
+Each morphism is a possible transition, each functor a transformation pattern.*

 ## 41.1 The Path Category Principle